 We have set up a dedicated club to welcome the next 500 members that join us - in our hour of need.

 The idea is simple.
-Those that see the value of the GWCT and join making a single annual payment*, over the next six months, will receive a specially commissioned GWCT 500 Club badge in recognition of their commitment - and they will be invited to a celebratory welcome drinks party to meet existing members in 2021 (we will announce when and where after the government lift existing Covid-19 restrictions).
+Those that see the value of the GWCT and join*, before 31st December 2020, will receive a specially commissioned GWCT 500 Club badge in recognition of their commitment - and they will be invited to a celebratory welcome drinks party to meet existing members in 2021 (we will announce when and where after the government lift existing Covid-19 restrictions).

 None of us know what the next few months will bring – but if you would like to support our unique programme of research - that includes how game management can continue to be sustainable and to benefit wider wildlife – now is the time to join >